illusivesoulworks/constructsarmory/README.md

 **Q. Does this have integration with <insert Tinkers' add-on>?**

-A. No. I am planning support for Tinkers' Tool Leveling, but all other add-ons will have to do integration on their end as I only want to include features that are in base Tinkers' Construct.
+A. Only Tinkers' Tool Leveling.
+All other add-ons will have to do integration on their end as I generally only want to include features that are in base Tinkers' Construct.

 **Q. Can you add armor dyeing?**